Why Do You Need a Cohabitation Agreement?

 - Student loan debts and payment schedules.

-- Debts owed to family or friends for loans (for example, loan for down payment on a home or for legal fees).
+- Debts owed to family or friends for loans (for example, a loan for a down payment on a home or for legal fees).

 - *To be legally binding, agreements must be in writing and signed by both spouses and by witnesses.
 Having Independent Legal Advice, and making sure the agreement is property witnessed are important steps to making your agreement stick.